IBM/sourceorbit/docs/pages/cli/make.md

 * one parent: `ORD500.PGM`
 * two children: `DEPARTMENT.FILE` and `DEPTS.FILE`

-So that means that 4 objects are going to be rebuilt.
+So that means that 3 objects are going to be rebuilt.
+Sometimes, we don't want to rebuild the children because they haven't changed (and can depend on the library list to find the existing objects).

 Usually, parents always need to be rebuilt to ensure level checking happens.
-Sometimes, we don't want to rebuild the children because they haven't changed (and can depend on the library list to find the existing objects). **You can use option `-nc` to ensure no target children get built** as part of the make file.
+If you use the `-wp` (with-parents) options, then the `makefile` will also include targets to rebuild the parent objects too (`ORD500`), but the `all` target will only build the specified target (`ORD501`).

 ### When is a incremental build right?